mrsoltys/GEEN1400/Photon/README.md

 # Webhooks

 The photon is capable of sending and recieiving HTTP POST and GET requests without any intermedieraies, but if it gets a big reply, it could overrun the 128 kb RAM on the photon and give you bad data.
-My experience is it's much better to use a server somewhere on the internet to do the GET and POST requests, parse the results, and send just the data you want to your photon.
+My experience is it's *much better and easier* to use a server somewhere on the internet to do the GET and POST requests, parse the results, and send just the data you want to your photon.
 This is called using _a webhook_.

-You can set up your own webhook on the [particle console](https://console.particle.io/integrations/); however, I feel this makes the behind the sceens of what's going on a bit of a black box.
+You can set up your own webhook on the [particle console](https://console.particle.io/integrations/); however, I feel this makes the behind the scenes of what's going on a bit of a black box.
 Instead, you can create a webhook from a `.JSON` file:

     particle webhook create webhook.json

+Either way, the results are the same: You can query APIs on the internet to get really cool information, that you can then use on your photon.
+Here I've documented a couple APIs that I think are cool:

+   * Using [Google Distance Matrix](https://developers.google.com/maps/documentation/distance-matrix/start) to get real time traffic data for my commute home
+   * Using [Open Weather Map's Current Weather API](https://openweathermap.org/current) to get current weather conditions for any location in the world

 ## Example: Using an API to get driving time.